photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 ## Premature Optimization ##

 One of the hardest parts of software development is knowing what to work on.
-Don't get carried away implementing unnecessary abstractions and focusing on scalability optimization before you've even validated the functionality of a new feature or improvement.
+Don't get carried away implementing unnecessary abstractions and focusing on scalability optimization before you've even validated the functionality of a feature or component.

 Instead of spending a lot of time on something you may not need, focus on user needs and [test automation](#code-that-cannot-be-tested-is-flawed).
 That way, you'll make sure you're developing the right functionality, and you can [refactor it later](https://martinfowler.com/bliki/DefinitionOfRefactoring.html) for scalability and other non-functional features without breaking anything.